jamesrp13/Alarm/README.md

 * work with NSDate and NSDateComponents
 * add staged data to a model object controller

-### Part Two - NSCoding, UILocalNotifications, UIAlertControllers
+### Part Two - NSCoding, Protocol Extensions, UILocalNotifications, UIAlertControllers

-* create model objects that conform to the Equality and NSCoding protocols
+* create model objects that conform to the NSCoding protocol
 * create model object controllers that use NSKeyedArchiver and NSKeyedUnarchiver for data persistence
 * present and respond to user input from UIAlertControllers
 * schedule and cancel UILocalNotifications
+* create custom protocols
+* implement protocol functions using protocol extensions to define protcol function behavior across all conforming types

 ## Part One - Intermediate TableViews, Delegate Pattern